Mats Köhlert: International career

-In 2015, Köhlert was included in the Germany U17 national team squad for the 2015 UEFA European Under-17 Championship in Bulgaria.
+In 2015, Köhlert was included in the Germany U17 national team for the 2015 UEFA European Under-17 Championship in Bulgaria.
 He made four appearances in the tournament, with the team managing to reach the final before losing 4–1 to France.
 However, the team still managed to qualify for the 2015 FIFA U-17 World Cup in Chile, with Köhlert subsequently included in Germany's squad.
 He appeared in all four of Germany's matches, with the team being eliminated in the round of 16 after a 2–0 defeat to Croatia.

 In 2017, Köhlert was included in Germany's squad for the 2017 UEFA European Under-19 Championship in Georgia.
 He made one appearance in the tournament, Germany's opening match against the Netherlands, which finished as a 4–1 loss.
 The team were eliminated in the group stage of the tournament.

 Acting career

 Köhlert first appeared as a child in commercials for Kinder Chocolate, BMW, IKEA, Smarties, McDonald's and Tchibo.
 In 2008, he played an uncredited role as a child in the film Krauts, Doubts & Rock 'n' Roll.
 In 2009, he appeared as Philipp in the episode "Schwanenmord" of the television series Die Pfefferkörner.
 Later that year, he played the role of Klein Brakelmann in the episode "Goldene Erinnerungen" of the television series Neues aus Büttenwarder.
 Köhlert played his first major role at the side of Maria Furtwängler as Uwe in the 2011 television film Schicksalsjahre.
 In the same year, he took part in the episode "Borowski und der coole Hund" of the German police procedural Tatort.